ciwchris/blog/posts/2024-03-11-faking-time-and-logs.md

 and time.
 As a result some wrap these types within another type.
 Then the new type can be injected as a dependency.
 This is not difficult to do, but does require extra work and discipline.

 Logging can already be injected as a dependency.
-The challenging part with logging is examining written logs in tests.
+The challenging part of logging is asserting written logs in tests.
 It's certainly possible to mock logging in tests and then write verifications.
 Typically mocking is not ideal.
 Testing an implementation is brittle.
-Instead tests should focus on the result, which means there should not be side effects.
+Instead, tests should focus on the result, which means there should not be side effects.
 Logging is a somewhat unique case, so the typical concerns may not apply.
 But why settle for less, it can be implemented better.